knative/func/docs/reference/func_deploy.md

   -u, --push                    Push the function image to registry before deploying. ($FUNC_PUSH) (default true)
       --pvc-size string         When triggering a remote deployment, set a custom volume size to allocate for the build operation ($FUNC_PVC_SIZE)
   -r, --registry string         Container registry + registry namespace. (ex 'ghcr.io/myuser').
 The full image name is automatically determined using this along with function name. ($FUNC_REGISTRY)
-      --remote                  Trigger a remote deployment.
+  -R, --remote                  Trigger a remote deployment.
 Default is to deploy and build from the local system ($FUNC_REMOTE)
   -v, --verbose                 Print verbose logs ($FUNC_VERBOSE)
 ```